Xeonice/mcp-excel/README.md

 }
 ```

-Note: Replace the paths with your actual project paths.
+Note: Replace `/path/to/your/mcp-excel` with your actual project path.

 ## Usage